Hacksburg/latchburg/README.md

 /etc/rc.local that calls /usr/bin/doorman on boot, so it should run automatically whenever the pi is rebooted.

-This is the circuit as it's attached to the Raspberry Pi:
+[This](http://123d.circuits.io/circuits/178281-hacksburg-latch/) is the circuit as it's attached to the Raspberry Pi.
-<iframe width="725" height="448" src="http://123d.circuits.io/circuits/178281-hacksburg-latch/embed" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>